Writing GPX Data

 Next, we will create the Route attributes.
 Add another AttributeManager to the canvas and connect it to the PowerLines feature type.
 In the parameters, set the following attribute names:

-The rest of the attributes can be removed.
+The remaining attributes can be removed.
 (SOURCE_DT, VOLTAGE, ANNO_CAD, OBJECTID, FEAT_LEN)

 Now connect the AttributeManager_2 to the Route feature type.